Seasonal Affective Disorder

 Canadian Psychiatric Association

-7/20/06 DynaMed Plus Systematic Literature Surveillance. http://www.dynamed... : Lam RW, Levitt AJ, Levitan RD, et al. The Can-SAD study: a randomized controlled trial of the effectiveness of light therapy and fluoxetine in patients with winter seasonal affective disorder.
+7/20/06 DynaMed Systematic Literature Surveillance. https://www.dynamed.com/condition/seasonal-affective-disorder : Lam RW, Levitt AJ, et al. The Can-SAD study: a randomized controlled trial of the effectiveness of light therapy and fluoxetine in patients with winter seasonal affective disorder.
 Am J Psychiatry.
 2006;163(5):805-812.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.